code-for-india/bpachackathon/README.md

 ### Chloropleth Visualization

 Choropleth map is a visulization that shows graded differences in shading inside defined areas on the map in order to indicate a quantity in those areas.
-We are aiming to show a constituency wise choropleth map which will demonstrate number of voters area by area e.g. map visualizing total number of voters, and no of male and female voters.
+We are aiming to show a constituency wise choropleth map which will demonstrate number of voters area by area e.g. map visualizing total number of voters, and number of male and female voters.